psf/pyperf/doc/run_benchmark.rst

   parameters are not used in production.
 * It probably increases the pressure on the garbage collector.

-See the `perf issue #14 <https://github.com/vstinner/perf/issues/14>`_ for more information.
+See the `pyperf issue #14 <https://github.com/vstinner/pyperf/issues/14>`_ for more information.

-perf does not implement a function to warmup the benchmark until results seem to be stable.
+pyperf does not implement a function to warmup the benchmark until results seem to be stable.
 On some benchmarks, performances are never stable: see the paper mentioned above.
 Running an arbitrary number of warmup values may also make the benchmark less reliable since two runs may use a different number of warmup